-To show the Helpdesk information in the footer, enable Show in Footer.
+To show the Helpdesk information in the footer, enable the Show in Footer option from the Settings > Helpdesk page.

 NOTE: You must ensure that the footer is enabled for the client that you have selected.
 To enable it, go to Settings > Branding > Footer.
 For more information, click 2 on the Dashboard.